My impression of Chris is that he is like a spider and only giving

 speaker though a bit too

-: a darkened conference room with a video
+hot for the medium: a darkened conference room with a video

 projector.
 I had heard of Chandler